Combat Medic Civilian Jobs after Military Service

 Emergency Medical Technician (EMT)

-To become an EMT you would need to go through EMT basic training.
-If you have served in the Army or the Air Force as a combat medic, then you were most likely required to have obtained certification from the National Registry of Emergency Medical Technicians at the EMT level or higher.
-This can make for an easier transition, however, you will still need to be certified in your state.
+To become an EMT you must go through EMT basic training.
+If you have served in the Army or the Air Force as a combat medic, you were most likely required to obtain certification from the National Registry of Emergency Medical Technicians at the EMT level or higher.
+This can make for an easier transition; however, you will still need to be certified in your state.

 Physician Assistant

-Physician Assistants meet with patients one-on-one, collaborate with a team of medical professionals, create a treatment plan, or have a direct hand in administering medication.
+Physician Assistants meet with patients one-on-one, collaborate with a team of medical professionals, create treatment plans, and have a direct hand in administering medication.
 They help doctors, surgeons, and other medical professionals.
-They work in all areas of medical care from primary care to emergency services and beyond.
+They work in all areas of medical care, from primary care to emergency services and beyond.

 ER Nurse